scipy/scipy/doc/source/tutorial/stats.rst

     >>> norm.rvs(5)
     7.131624370075814

-This brings us, in fact, to topic of the next subsection.
+This brings us, in fact, to the topic of the next subsection.

 Shifting and Scaling